henrychris/obsidian-softwareeng/docs/Projects/BrosPhoneParts/Discounts/PRD - Discount.md

 	- The admin provides a discount value, greater than 0.
 	- The admin may optionally provide a reason for the discount, which is displayed to the customer.

 An `Order` may have zero or multiple discounts applied.
-An `OrderItem` may have zero or one discounts applied.
+An `OrderItem` may have zero or one discounts applied on this screen.
 # Discount Section
 ![[discount-overview.png]]
 ![[select-discount-type.png]]